 We were at the birth of the Civic Coalition for Rivers.
-We have issued a number of analyzes and proposals to better protect the environment and the rights of local people.
+We have issued a number of analyses and proposals to better protect the environment and the rights of local people.
 We have launched an eco-info board, which replaces the non-existent official electronic board.
 We have contributed to making the springs of the Sana River a natural monument.
 We have proposed a Declaration on the Protection of the Rivers of the Western Balkans, which has already been signed by dozens of organizations and adopted by the parliaments of Bosnia and Herzegovina.

 For clean air

 The chimneys of numerous factories are the cause of one of the most serious problems in Bosnia and Herzegovina - tens of thousands of people are suffering from heavy air pollution.
 The owners do not invest enough in new technologies and continue to benefit from the operation of obsolete metallurgical and chemical plants and power plants.
 One of the biggest polluters in the entire Western Balkans is the steelworks of the global corporation ArcelorMittal in Zenica.
 We have discovered that its operation causes food contamination.
 Every year, we publish rankings of the biggest polluters of Bosnia and Herzegovina and thus help to better inform the population.